 October 24, 2019

-Ms. Ruby Brown joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
+Ms. Ruby Brown joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Governance and Nominating Committee.

-Ms. Brown has led the renewal of health systems, including holding the position of Chief Transition Officer during the restructuring of the Alberta Mental Health Board, and served in executive positions following the creation of new Health Authorities.
-She has also served in expert advisory roles that include board member and chair of the governance committee for Booth Linen Services; board member of National Quality Institute; board member and chair of Shared Services West (Ontario).
+Ms. Brown has led the renewal of health systems, including holding the position of Chief Transition Officer during the restructuring of the Alberta Mental Health Board, and served in executive positions during the creation of new Health Authorities.
+She has also served in expert advisory roles that include board member and chair of the governance committee for Booth Linen Services; board member of National Quality Institute; chair of Shared Services West (Ontario); Health Standards Organization expert panel member.

 Ms. Brown has an MBA, BScN, and ICD.D designation.